UPPMAX/UPPMAX-documentation/docs/cluster_guides/compress_fastQ.md

 ## Long answer

-We conducted an informal examination of two specialty FastQ compression tools by recompressing an existing fastq.gz file.
+We conducted an informal examination of two speciality FastQ compression tools by recompressing an existing fastq.gz file.
 The first tool fqzcomp (available in the module fqzcomp/4.6) uses a compiled executable (fqz_comp) that works similar to e.g., gzip,